alpyca/alpyca/alpyca/scripts/comm/README.md

 The process of setting up the communication in ROS can be hard for a beginner.
 To simplify this process and also provide a more pythonic interface for ROS this project provides a flask like approach to set up the communication in ROS.

 ## Example usage
-Lets subscribe and publish something as an example.
+Lets subscribe and publish something to a topic as an example.

 ```python
 from alpyca_comm import Node